aws/eks-anywhere/docs/content/en/docs/clustermgmt/security/manually-renew-certs.md

 You can extract your new kubeconfig using the following steps.

-1. SSH to one of the Control Plane nodes and run the following command to validate connection with API Server, export kubeconfig from `${CLUSTER_NAME}-kubeconfig` secret object (`eksa-system` namespace) using kubectl and copy kubeconfig file to `/tmp` directory.
+1. You can extract your new kubeconfig by SSHing to one of the Control Plane nodes, exporting kubeconfig from the secret object, and copying kubeconfig file to `/tmp` directory, as shown here:

 ```
 ssh -i <YOUR_PRIVATE_KEY> <USER_NAME>@<YOUR_CONTROLPLANE_IP> # USER_NAME should be ec2-user for bottlerocket, ubuntu for Ubuntu ControlPlane machine Operating System